-Given the paucity of information provided by FINRA and IntelligentCross, and the lack of independent analysis by the Commission, the agency has no choice but to deny the ADF Proposal.
+Given the paucity of information provided by FINRA and IntelligentCross, and the lack of independent analysis by the Commission and its Staff, the agency has no choice but to disapprove the ADF Proposal, as amended by the First ADF Amendment.

 As the Commission should have learned from Susquehanna, it cannot simply rely upon the representations of a SRO when it evaluates a rule filing by that SRO.
-And yet, not only would the Commission be effectively doing that if it were to approve the ADF Proposal, but it would also be inappropriately relying upon the representations of an ATS upon which the SRO's submission of the ADF Proposal entirely relies38 - despite the fact that the ATS has explicitly acknowledged that its rules forming the basis of those representations may change.39
+And yet, not only would the Commission be effectively doing that if it were to approve the ADF

-37 Second HMA Letter.
+38 Second HMA Letter.